coder/envbuilder/docs/proxy.md

 docker run --rm -d --user $(id -u):$(id -g) --name mitmproxy -v ./certs:/home/mitmproxy/.mitmproxy -p 8080:8080 -p 127.0.0.1:8081:8081 mitmproxy/mitmproxy mitmweb --web-host 0.0.0.0 --set http2=false
 ```

 Notice that we disable HTTP2 on mitmproxy.
-This is because Envbuilder and mitmproxy do not seem to be able to negotiate which version of HTTP to use. mitmproxy seems to interpret Envbuilder's HTTP1.1 request as an HTTP2 request and then fails to find the expected HTTP2 preamble (because there is no HTTP2 preamble in an HTTP1.1 request).
+This is because Envbuilder and mitmproxy do not seem to be able to negotiate which version of HTTP to use. mitmproxy interprets Envbuilder's HTTP1.1 request as an HTTP2 request and then fails to find the expected HTTP2 preamble (because there is no HTTP2 preamble in an HTTP1.1 request).
 If your production proxy exhibits this behavior, please file a GitHub issue.

 Confirm that mitmproxy is running and determine its IP address:
 ```bash